0123gabriel/Ubuntu_ROS_Tutorial/Install_Build_CARLA.md

 ![image](https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/144f3d1b-a882-428e-a009-0b442f1d5c5c)

 * ***CARLA software required:*** CARLA requires some prevoius software installed in your computer.
-To have them, copy all of the below commands, and paste them in ther terminal, then press enter.
+To have them, copy all of the below commands at once, and paste them in the terminal, then press enter.

 ```bash
 sudo apt-get update &&